 Natural brand scents tend to be lighter, a great choice for people who want something detectable but not strong.
 The actual smell isn’t much different, though.

-Plant-based ingredients may sound less scary than chemicals, but remember that poison ivy and poison oak are plants as well.
+Plant materials may sound less scary than chemicals, but remember that poison ivy and poison oak are plants as well.
 Natural doesn’t necessarily mean safe.

 - Steam-Distillation: water vapor caries bits of the organic material into a condensation flask where liquids separate